MichaelJBradley/hex-grid/README.md

 ![new hex grid object](https://github.com/MichaelJBradley/hex-grid-docs/blob/main/images/readme/workflow/new-hex-grid-gameobject.png?raw=true)

-Add a `Hex Grid` script component from the HexGrid package.
+Add a `HexGrid` script component from the HexGrid package.

 ![add hex grid script](https://github.com/MichaelJBradley/hex-grid-docs/blob/main/images/readme/workflow/add-hex-grid-script.png?raw=true)

-The `Hex Grid` maintains references to `Hex Tiles`, and is responsible generating the grid from a grid generator.
-By default, `Hex Grid` generates on Start.
+The `HexGrid` maintains references to `HexTiles`, and is responsible generating the grid from a grid generator.
+By default, `HexGrid` generates on Start.

 Create a new C# script for the grid generator, that implements both `MonoBehavior` and `IGridGenerator`.

-The grid generator holds any references to grid settings (size, orientation) and `Hex Tile` components (materials, prefabs, etc).
+The grid generator holds any references to grid settings (size, orientation) and `HexTile` components (materials, prefabs, etc).
 For example grid generators, see: [Samples](#samples)

 The finished GameObject would look similar to this.
 In this case the grid generator has a material and two `Hex` fields for generating the grid.

 ![completed hex grid](https://github.com/MichaelJBradley/hex-grid-docs/blob/main/images/readme/workflow/completed-hex-grid-gameobject.png?raw=true)

-Play the scene, and the `Hex Grid` generates grid at runtime.
+Play the scene, and the `HexGrid` generates grid at runtime.

 ## Reference